-Mr. Karp is a Martindale-Hubbell AV Preeminent-rated and AVVO 10.0 Superb-rated lawyer who exclusively practices animal law throughout the States of Washington, Oregon, and Idaho.
+Mr. Karp is a Martindale-Hubbell AV Preeminent-rated and AVVO 10.0 Superb-rated Superlawyer (2020-2022) who exclusively practices animal law throughout the States of Washington, Oregon, and Idaho.
 Having graduated from Gonzaga University with a B.A.
-Honors, and University of Washington with a J.D. and M.S. in statistics, this is his nineteenth year actively practicing law.
-He estimates having evaluated and/or handled over 5400 animal law cases to date and has authored Understanding Animal Law, published by Carolina Academic Press, in October 2016.
+Honors (Majors in Political Science and Sociology, Minors in Spanish and Philosophy, Concentration in Women’s Studies) and University of Washington with a J.D. and M.S. in statistics, this is his twenty-fourth (24th) year actively practicing law.
+He estimates having evaluated and/or handled over 8000 animal law cases to date and has authored Understanding Animal Law, published by Carolina Academic Press in October 2016.

 Mr. Karp founded and served as first chair of the Washington State Bar Association’s Animal Law Section in 2002 and has held executive committee positions since its formation.
 He founded the Idaho State Bar Association’s Animal Law Practice Section in 2012 and continues to serve on its executive committee.
-In 2015, he became an executive committee member of the Oregon State Bar Association’s Animal Law Section.
 He has also been a vice chair of the American Bar Association’s (“ABA”) Animal Law Committee since its creation in 2004.

 Mr. Karp served six years as a contributing editor of the Animal Legal Report, produced by Animal Legal Reports Services, regularly writes on the topic of animal law, and routinely speaks around the nation about animal law, including at Yale, Harvard, Vanderbilt, and Vermont Law School.
-He has taught and continues to teach animal law at the University of Washington School of Law since 2004 and Seattle University School of Law since 2003.
-In 2014, he began teaching as a lecturer on animal law at Edmonds Community College.
+He has taught animal law as an adjunct professor at the University of Washington School of Law, Seattle University School of Law, and a lecturer at Edmonds Community College.
 He has been quoted in TIME, the National Law Journal, the ABA Journal, and other periodicals, including dedicated articles on his practice in the Seattle Times, Seattle Weekly, Pacific NW Magazine, and Seattle Magazine.

-Mr. Karp has co-authored the ABA Tort and Insurance Practice Section’s Survey on Animal Tort and Insurance Law for ten consecutive years, published three articles in Thomson West’s Causes of Action series (pertaining to injuries to animals by animals, intentional injuries to animals by humans, and Section 1983 claims involving injury to an animal); two annotations in American Legal Reports (pertaining to preconviction and postconviction forfeiture of animals and private prosecution of crimes); two articles in the legal encyclopedia American Jurisprudence Trials (pertaining to veterinary malpractice litigation and use of force against and by animals); co-authored one article in the legal encyclopedia American Jurisprudence Proof of Facts related to defending dangerous dog classifications; and authored an annotation on custodial disputes pertaining to animals in American Jurisprudence Proof of Facts.
-Mr. Karp recently finished an annotation on litigating service animal access disputes and another on cadaver dog evidence.
-He is scheduled to prepare annotations on litigating criminal prosecutions of animal fighting contests and litigating actions under the Migratory Bird Treaty Act and Bald and Golden Eagle Protection Act.
+Mr. Karp co-authored the ABA Tort and Insurance Practice Section’s Survey on Animal Tort and Insurance Law for over a decade, published three articles in Thomson West’s Causes of Action series (pertaining to injuries to animals by animals, intentional injuries to animals by humans, and Section 1983 claims involving injury to an animal); two annotations in American Legal Reports (pertaining to preconviction and postconviction forfeiture of animals and private prosecution of crimes); eight articles in the legal encyclopedia American Jurisprudence Trials (pertaining to veterinary malpractice litigation, use of force against and by animals, assistance animal access, litigating actions under the Migratory Bird Treaty Act and Bald and Gold Eagle Protection Act, cadaver dog evidence, animal fighting contests, litigating the Lacey Act, improper or inaccurate food preparation by food server resulting in allergic or offended reaction); co-authored one article in the legal encyclopedia American Jurisprudence Proof of Facts related to defending dangerous dog classifications; and completed an annotation on custodial disputes pertaining to animals in American Jurisprudence Proof of Facts.
+Mr. Karp is presently working on a treatise concerning litigation involving bans of retail pet stores.

-He has chaired several animal law continuing legal education (“CLE”) conferences hosted by the WSBA, spoken at over fifty CLEs around the nation, all on the subject of animal law, including in New Mexico, Georgia, Louisiana, Michigan, Connecticut, Massachusetts, and Florida.
-Mr. Karp also founded and chaired the first and second Animal Law Summit, an international, cross-jurisdictional, multi-day CLE conference and continues to maintain a direct role in its future development.
+He has chaired several animal law continuing legal education (“CLE”) conferences, spoken at over fifty CLEs around the nation, all on the subject of animal law, including in New Mexico, Oregon, Idaho, Washington, California, Georgia, Louisiana, Michigan, Connecticut, Massachusetts, and Florida.
+Mr. Karp also founded and chaired the first and second Animal Law Summit, an international, cross-jurisdictional, multi-day CLE.

-Mr. Karp and his wife have been vegan for eighteen and twenty-six years, respectively, and care for four cats, ages 7, 9, 10, and 22.
+Mr. Karp and his wife have been vegan for twenty and thirty-one years, respectively, and care for two cats, ages 13 and 15.

 Image care of professional animal photographer Carol Whitfield of ClooneyDog & Friends.